RootekStudio/RepeatsJava/README.md

 In Repeats, you must create your own database with questions & answers to use the app.
 ### It's my first time on GitHub...
 ...and in open source community.
-And also, Repeats is my first big project (I've been programming for 3 years as a hobby).
+Also, Repeats is my first big project (I've been programming for 3 years as a hobby).
 I will be grateful for any comments to my code.